-You may direct any question or complaint to Customer Service by calling one of the telephone numbers listed at the front of this Policy or by writing to the address listed below.
+You may direct any question or complaint to Customer Service by calling the number on the back of your Medica ID card or by writing to the address listed below.

 1. Complaints that do not involve a medical necessity review by Medica: